-I accept the evidence before me that the tenant has failed to pay the rent owed in full within the 5 days granted under section 46 (4) of the Act.
+I accept the evidence before me that the tenant failed to pay the rent owed in full within the 5 days granted under section 46 (4) of the Act.

 Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice.
-Therefore, I find that the landlord is entitled to an Order of possession for unpaid rent.
+Therefore, I find that the landlord is entitled to an Order of possession.